monsoonmaelstrom/book2/book2.md

 My mother steps forward.
 She doesn’t address the other Commanders in the room.
 She addresses the crowd.
 She doesn’t care about their decision.
 She’s already dismissed them.
 She’s going for hearts and minds, apparently.

 “On Saturday evening, I encountered a man in my residence, looking through my papers and personal effects.
 Upon confronting him, he attacked me.
 I was knocked to the floor, and he had a knife at my throat when one of my guards intervened, and killed the assassin.
-Upon searching his body, I found a Dairuvarian ((???
-Check)) signet ring,” she says holding up a ring, which passes to Commander Selby after pausing for a few seconds to allow the crowd to take it in.
+Upon searching his body, I found a Dairuvaran signet ring,” she says holding up a ring, which passes to Commander Selby after pausing for a few seconds to allow the crowd to take it in.

-Commander Selby inspects it, and then hands it off to (( ??? )), who does the same before passing it on.
+Commander Selby inspects it, and then hands it off to Commander Graham, who does the same before passing it on.

 I wonder if it’s Christine’s ring.
 If not, I wonder how she got her hands on it.

 “You all know about Dairuvar’s hostility.
 It’s why I have returned.
 Someone needs to stand against Dairuvar and General Iverson,” she angles her body toward him slightly, as if she’s ready to confront him now.

-His eyes tighten slightly in response to her specifically calling him out by name.
+His eyes tighten slightly in response to her calling him out by name.

 “I came back to be that person!
 To help Avonare!
 To help the Allied Polities!” she cries.